 “And if managed service providers can educate customers on the business potential of technology and allay security fears, they can significantly grow their market share.”

 However, the take-up of managed services might face resistance from CIOs and IT leaders who see the them as a threat to their traditional IT setup or even their job.

 Although security is only a small subset of the managed service providers market, it is one of the best gauges of potential growth in the Middle East.

-Stephan Berner, managing director at security specialist Help, said security event management, incident response and remediation services will drive the first waved of managed security services adoption in the region.
+Stephan Berner, managing director at security specialist Help, said security event management, incident response and remediation services will drive the waved managed security services adoption in the region.

 Saeed Agha, general manager at Palo Alto Networks Middle East, agreed.
 He said a successful managed service provider will be the one that finds a perfect balance between managing client expectations and a robust business model that sustains their services.

 “The increasing complexity effectively dealing with cyber security risks and complex regulations is causing many organisations to consider managed security services,” he said.
 “Effectively addressing this opportunity depends on selecting a security platform that enables a profitable business model.”